8 ways to surviving the cultural shock in Montreal:

 Quebec is a very beautiful and huge province.
 One can always discover new charming places and corners.
 From Montreal, where one will fall in love with the Old Port and Notre Dame, to Sainte Catherine’s street that is the equivalent of Hamra Street in Lebanon (in my opinion), to the Carrefour Laval where one can spend all his/her money without noticing, to Québec City that is the perfect blend for a romantic getaway, to Saint Joseph’s Oratory where one can pray and ask for the intercession of Frère André, to many other places I did not have the opportunity to visit yet, Montreal swept me off my feet, literally, with its landscapes, architecture, cuisine, intercultural environment, lakes, and green scenes.

-Well, I thought I was good in French language until I came here.
+Well, I thought I was good in the French language until I came here.
 The French in Quebec is everything but the French we used to study in Lebanon.
-They talked in front of me and I felt upset, as if they were speaking Japanese!
+They talked in front of me and I felt upset as if they were speaking Japanese!
 Thanks to God, someone who knows French can easily capture their dialect and one will come to understand (more or less) 90% of their discussion.
 But it is important to mention that speaking their language can alleviate the burden of immigration, and one can easily share his/her thoughts with the others from the first day!

 - The mini-Lebanon.

 Before moving to Montreal, I had a small idea on the number of Lebanese there.
 I knew that there are many of us there.
 But I was deeply surprised when I came here!
 I used to talk in Lebanese Arabic more than in French!
-In addition, I was very satisfied of a famous market called Adonis, where I can buy all the Lebanese products I need and even the Lebanese brands I was using in Lebanon!
+In addition, I was very satisfied with a famous market called Adonis, where I can buy all the Lebanese products I need and even the Lebanese brands I was using in Lebanon!
 There are many Lebanese restaurants and bakeries, and you can eat Kebbeh Nayyeh, Knefe, Mankousheh… whatever you want whenever you want!
 That helped me a lot as well!

 - The facilities.